isomerpages/nlb-discovereads/index.md

     - infobar:
         title: Storytime (For ages 4-10)
         subtitle:
-        description: Don’t let COVID-19 put a damper on your love 💗 for our libraries 📚.
-Stay connected with us through our online storytelling sessions.
-Let your evenings be filled with fascinating tales in the four official languages.
-Tune in to Public Libraries Singapore for the English sessions.
+        description: Enjoy storytelling videos anytime, anywhere!
+Spark your reading joy with our online storytelling videos in the four official languages.
+Discover fascinating tales about animals, heritage, professions and more.
+Remember to set your alarm so you don’t miss any wonderful videos!
         button: Stories
         url: /diy-resources/storytime/storytime-main
     - infopic: